 20. Describe what will be done with drill water?
+Not applicable - not a mining camp.

 21. List the brand names and constituents of the drill additives to be used?
 Includes MSDS sheets and provide confirmation that the additives are non-toxic and biodegradable.
+Not applicable - not a mining camp.

 22. Will any core testing be done on site?
 Describe.
+Not applicable - not a mining camp.